-Α Roadkill Picked up Olsen-Crowsnest pass, approx. 1 in 3 roadkills are found Count 40 20 0 2015 2016 2017 2018 2019 2021 2020 Year Coyote Elk Sheep Wolf Badger Species Bear Deer Moose Small animal
+Α Roadkill Picked up Olsen-Crowsnest pass, approx. 1 in 3 roadkills are found Count 60 40 20 0 2017 2018 2019 2020 2021 2023 2024 Year Coyote Grizzly Bear Small animal Species Deer Moose Wolf Cougar Elk Sheep

-Figure 20: A) Number of roadkill detected along the project length per year and B) estimated cost of these collisions to society.
+Figure 21: A) Number of roadkill detected along the project length per year.
+These counts are uncorrected for roadkill that are known to be missed in these data, and B) estimated cost of these collisions to society.
 Corrected costs account for unreported roadkill.
 Studies on collared elk, grizzly bear, and roadside surveys have indicated that only ~1 in 3 roadkill are reported.
+Grey shading shown over 2023 as data for this year are currently being checked for accuracy and cleaned by MOTT due to expected missing records.